Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Experimental framework

 \subsubsection{Google Cloud Trace 2011 and 2019}

-The Google Cloud Trace 2011 \cite{reiss2011google} and 2019 \cite{clusterdata:Wilkes2020a} are publicly available datasets published by Google from the Google Cloud Platform and contain details about the resource utilisation of the cluster cells.
-In particular, Google Cloud Trace 2011 is composed of 29 days of resource usage collected in May 2011 from 12,500 machines in a single cluster cell, while Google Cloud Trace 2019 is composed of data of 29 days from 8 different cluster cells distributed around the world with around 10,000 machines for each cell.
-While Google Cloud Trace 2011 is preprocessed offline, the Google Cloud Trace 2019, about 2.4TiB compressed, is preprocessed using Google BigQuery.
-For each trace, we create a time series dataset that includes the average CPU and average memory usage for all the machines with a 5-minute interval, as done in other works in workload forecasting in cloud computing \cite{kumar2019efficient, liu2016quantitative, herbst2014self} with 8352 data points in total.
+The Google Cloud Trace 2011 (GC11) \cite{reiss2011google} and 2019 (GC19) \cite{clusterdata:Wilkes2020a} are publicly available datasets collected from the Google Cloud Platform and contain details about the resource utilisation of some cluster cells.
+In particular, Google Cloud Trace 2011 is composed of 29 days of resource usage collected in May 2011 from 12,500 machines in a single cluster cell; Google Cloud Trace 2019 is composed of data of 29 days from eight different cluster cells accounting for around 10,000 machines each, distributed across different geographical regions around the world.
+Similarly to other works in literature \cite{kumar2019efficient, liu2016quantitative, herbst2014self}, we preprocess Trace 2011 and Trace 2019 with the following procedure, and for the Trace 2019 we also employ Google BigQuery due to the dataset size, i.e.\ about 2.4TiB compressed.
+For each cluster, we create a time series dataset that includes the average CPU and average memory usage for all the machines with a 5-minute interval.
 Missing records are neglected for simplicity.
-For the tasks that run only partially in a 5-minute window, we multiply the average resource by a weight corresponding to the fraction of the window in which the task is in execution.
+For the program tasks that run only partially in a 5-minute window, we multiply the average resource by a weight corresponding to the fraction of the window in which the task is in execution.
 Data is finally scaled in the range [0, 1] using a MinMax scaling strategy for speeding up the convergence of the training.
+We obtain nine datasets of roughly 8k data points per resource (CPU and CPU memory usage).